 Carry out extensive research to know the ideal keywords to target and content topics that are ranked at the top.
-Outwork your competitors and constantly update your articles with new statistics and topics to keep them fresh.
+Outwork your competitors by constantly updating your articles with new statistics and structured data, and providing valuable insights and topics to keep them fresh.

 Focus on Question-Based Keywords

-A few years ago, websites would get ranked highly for short-term keywords.
-Unfortunately, with the entry of voice search, you cannot just rely on such keywords.
+A few years ago, websites would often get rich snippets that ranked highly in search engine algorithms for short-term keywords.
+Unfortunately, with the entry of voice and search engines, you cannot just rely on implementing rich snippets on such keywords.
 Rich snippets aim to provide quick answers to search queries.

 So, as you create content, focus on question-based keywords.
 SEMrush report confirms that 77.63% of search queries today that start with “why” trigger Google to display a rich snippet.